Which AOW pension rate applies in your situation?

 • you still do things together, such as going on holiday or visiting family

-• you care for each other in some way, for example you help each other if you are ill or have to go to the doctor, or you do the gardening or shopping for both of you, or for each other
+• you take care of each other in some way, for example you help each other if you are ill or have to go to the doctor, or you do gardening or shopping for each other

-Care that is regarded as necessary will not be taken into account.
+Care regarded as necessary will not be taken into account.
 This is the case if you or your partner cannot manage without permanent assistance.

 Example 1

-John and Mary Fisher both get an AOW pension.
+John and Mary both get an AOW pension.
 They agree that their marriage is over, but they don’t want an official divorce.
-They live in separate houses and their finances are completely separate.
+They live at separate addresses and their finances are completely separate.
 They don’t have any contact with each other.
 John and Mary will each get an AOW pension at the rate for a person living alone.

 Example 2

-Henry and Tanya Smith both get an AOW pension.
+Henry and Tanya both get an AOW pension.
 They agree that their marriage is over, but they don’t want an official divorce.
-They live in separate houses but they still have a joint bank account.
+They live at separate addresses, but they still have a joint bank account.
 Tanya does the paperwork.
 Henry drives Tanya to and from hospital every month.
-Henry and Tanya will each get an AOW pension at the rate for a person who is married or sharing a household.
+Henry and Tanya will each get an AOW pension at the rate for a person living with another adult.

 Example 3

-You are married or in a registered partnership and you or your partner live in a nursing home
+You are married or in a registered partnership and you or your partner lives in a nursing home

 If you are married or in a registered partnership and your partner is living in a nursing home or sheltered housing for the long term, you will normally continue to receive an AOW pension for a person living with another adult.
-If you prefer, however, you can ask us to change your AOW pension to the rate for a person living alone.
+If you prefer, you can ask us to change your AOW pension to the rate for a person living alone.
+Under the law, however, you will still be regarded as married or in a registered partnership.

 It is not always better to change your pension to the rate for a person living alone